ripSquid/styrdokument/pm/eng/pm_for_naringslivsnamnden.md

 These are elected by the chapter meeting.

 The Business Relations Committee may elect more board members.
-A chapter member may only be part of one board at a time.
+A chapter member may only hold one board position within the chapter's committee's at any given time.

 ### 2.1 Board member responsible for Business Relations